chtoucas/Narvalo.NET/docs/Guidelines.md

 Nevertheless, we will test the equivalent rule with Gendarme which has the ability to disable a rule at assembly level.

 Test projects use a relaxed ruleset.
+Roughly, you don't have to create C# documentation.

 ### Gendarme